Lisnoti/Lisnoti/README.md

     - For [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP), I used the existing bold version.
     - I did *not* create italic versions of these symbols -- apart from a few special cases, Lisnoti symbols do *not* vary as italic.

-1. Somewhere between FontForge and Noto Sans, the mark set used as a prior condition for the GPOS kerning tables with names ending 2 to 6 (including Latin, Greek and Cyrillic) gets messed up, which means no kerning.
+1. Somewhere between FontForge and Noto Sans, the mark set used as a prior condition for the GPOS kerning tables with names ending 2 to 6 (including Latin, Greek and Cyrillic) gets messed up, which meant kerning didn't work in the emitted files.
 I've changed this to 'All'.

 1. Edits for lack of ambiguity: